Table of contents

 - Specific: Be prepared to provide examples and suggestions for improvement

-In theory, giving feedback is easy, but it’s much harder in practice.
-Although it can be difficult to provide upward feedback in the moment, it’s important to not wait too long.
-Feedback given long after the fact will let the issue continue, and it will mean less to the manager after it’s finally given.
+In theory, giving feedback is easy, but it’s much harder to put into practice.
+Although it can be difficult to provide upward feedback in the moment, it’s important not to wait too long.
+Otherwise, the issue is likely to continue if your manager doesn’t realize there is one, and it will mean less to them after it’s finally given.
 It could even cause a negative reaction that nothing was said sooner.

 To help make the process easier for employees, we’re sharing several best practices for giving feedback to managers, including a few real-world examples.

 Employees should feel empowered to tell their managers when they need more direction.
-For example, if you need more guidance on a project, but you know that your manager (and you) hate handholding.
-Here’s one way to approach this, while showing that you’re proactive and wanting to improve your performance:
+For example, if you need more guidance on a project, but you know that your manager (and you) hates handholding.

 “I know you’re busy, but it would help me to have more regular check-ins with you.
 That way, I can guarantee that I’m on the right track.
 I’ll better understand what you look for in final projects, get over the learning curve, and then be able to run on my own.”

-This informs managers that they need to give more guidance to the employee and that there might be a communication gap.
-This type of upward feedback will help employees gain managerial support and direction, while improving the way they communicate with their managers moving forward.
+This tells managers that they need to give more guidance to their employees and that there might be a communication gap.
+This type of upward feedback will help employees gain managerial support and direction while improving the way they communicate with their managers moving forward.

 “Thank you for making it a priority to highlight my work.
 I spent a great deal of time preparing that report, and it meant so much to me that you recognized my efforts in front of everyone during your presentation.”